madetech/autobrewster/README.md

 * If the changes were deliberate, replace the source screenshot for that page with the current state.
 * If the changes were not deliberate, fix the regression and rerun AutoBrewster.

+## Credits

+* Much of the test server launching implemenation comes from [Capybara](https://github.com/jnicklas/capybara)
+* Much of the screenshot capturing implementation comes from [Wraith](https://github.com/bbc-news/wraith)

 ##License

 Licensed under [New BSD License](http://opensource.org/licenses/BSD-3-Clause)